oliverheisel/Lakezone_Geofence/README.md

 ## 2. My goals for this project

-The Lakezone Geofence project emerged from a series of ambitious objectives aimed at both personal and professional growth, as well as the practical application of acquired skills:
+The Lakezone Geofence Project emerged from a series of ambitious objectives aimed at both personal and professional growth, as well as the practical application of acquired skills:

 1. **Master Thesis Preparation**: A primary goal was to explore the feasibility of integrating GPS technology with Arduino for potential application in my upcoming master's thesis.
 By embarking on this project, I sought to gain firsthand experience in planning, executing, and troubleshooting a technical endeavor with real-world implications.